maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 ### Example Prompts

-- **Step 1**: Initial Prompt
+- **Prompt 1**: Initial Prompt

     ```text
     Based on the research in [/TEALS Program Research.docx], draft a program proposal for TEALS.
 Focus first on the program’s core objectives.
     ```

-- **Step 2**: Follow-up Prompt
+- **Prompt 2**: Follow-up Prompt

     ```text
     Now, refine the proposal by including concrete examples from other successful programs in underserved communities.
 How can TEALS differentiate itself?
-        ```

-- **Step 3**: Cross-referencing

-    ```text
-    Incorporate key stats and insights from [/TEALS Program Research.docx] into the proposal.
-Use specific data points from pages 3 and 4 of the document.”
     ```

 > [!NOTE]